 At the left rear corner of the hull is the rear bilge pump outlet.
 A lifting eye is just to the right of the pump outlet, and below these are the right tail light and the telephone connector.

-The two bench seats for passengers are placed along the hull sides, and a single jump seat is directly behind the vehicle commander's position.
+As above, two bench seats for passengers are placed along the hull sides, and a single jump seat is directly behind the vehicle commander's position.
 The roof hatch is open on this vehicle.
-The dark green device in the front right corner of the passenger compartment is the personnel heater, and the radio is stowed on the shelf opposite the heater.
+The dark green device in the front right corner of the passenger compartment is the personnel heater.

 A closer look at the interior is provided here.
 The radio and intercom installation is on the left side of the vehicle, and just ahead of this is a fire extinguisher bottle.
 The driver's adjustable seat post is at the front of the vehicle, and the steering levers, instruments, and accelerator pedal are all visible.
 The black-knobbed lever placed high to the driver's right is the transmission shift lever, and just below this is the ramp actuating lever.